wiseman/foursquare-python/README.rst

 unauthenticated access, `basic HTTP authentication`_, and `OAuth`_ authorization.

-It supports all the v1 foursquare API methods.
+It supports all the v1 foursquare API methods as of 2009-12-03.

 This module requires Leah Culver's oauth module, `oauth.py`_.

+API method names are the same in python, except for methods like "friend/requests", which are translated to names like "friend_requests" in python.

+All arguments are keyword arguments, though required arguments come first and are in the order listed by the API documentation.

+All methods return the Python equivalent of the JSON response returned by the corresponding API method, if there is one.

 Examples
 --------